dci-student-jordan/warehouse_project/README.md

 The project uses python version 3.8.10 and the [commandlinetool](https://github.com/dci-student-jordan/warehouse_project/blob/main/cli/query.py) requires the pwinput and getch modules.

 # Setup
-If you want to test the system locally create and activate a virtual environment and install requirements from the file.
+If you want to test the whole system locally create and activate a virtual environment and install requirements from the file.
+To avoid setting up a postgres table the system uses the db.sqlite and you should be able to test at this stage.
-To setup the database run the file cli/db/initialize_database.sql with psql and afterwards cli/db/populate_database.py.
+If you want to run with postgres, you would have to install it, unless you don't have already, then setup the database by first changing the djangowhp/settings.py file, lines 82 to 98, to use postgres, create a .env file with your credentials and then run the file cli/db/initialize_database.sql with psql, and afterwards cli/db/populate_database.py.

 This project is published under the [MIT-Licence](https://github.com/dci-student-jordan/warehouse_project/blob/main/LICENSE.txt)